Skip to content

 October 17, 2024

-A map to nowhere, 2024.
-Photo by Shabez Jamal, Courtesy of ALMA | LEWIS
+'Cross roads, 2024.
+Photo by Shabez Jamal, Courtesy of ALMA | LEWIS.

 For Ambrose Rhapsody Murray, textiles are portals to power.
 The self-taught artist weaves storytelling, mysticism, lost histories, ancestral tributes, and remembrances into exuberant textile works.
 Over Zoom on a sunny morning in early June, their dark curls pulled back in a ponytail and rocking long cobalt blue nails, the New Orleans-based artist rhapsodizes about textiles: “I just love textiles.
 We’re just surrounded by textiles in all of the most intimate ways, like blankets, and blankets that have been passed down, or quilts, and clothing.
 We’re always touched by cloth all the time.”
 Drawn to its tactility, Murray sources textiles from all over, whether found, thrifted, or purchased at fabric stores.
 They believe fabrics transform the feeling of a space in a way that other materials don’t.
 In five short years, Murray, who was recently named to the Forbes 30 Under 30 (for Art & Style 2024) has gained impressive momentum and visibility.
 An array of group shows with the Cierra Britton Gallery, Abigail Ogilvy Gallery, Strada, Locust Projects, Sibyl Gallery, and Secci Gallery, among others, have continued to catapult their art globally.
 Murray’s spirited and sewn artworks have also made it into the permanent collections of the Studio Museum in Harlem and the Montclair Art Museum.